vickjoeobi/nrw-html-and-css-2021-spring/lesson7/index.md

 - Task: Make time for students to try out the introduced tags.
 - Task: Show this [image](./form-quiz.png) of a contact form, and let students identify tags to be used for creating it.
+- Task: Checkpoint 7:
+  - Take a few mins to explain the concept of Checkpoints to the students and how we are using it to build the Portfolio Project, and ensure they are up to date

-- Task: Checkpoint 7: Create a "Contact Me" Page for the Portfolio Project.
+- Create a "Contact Me" Page for the Portfolio Project.
   - Students are to create a contact form similar to [this](./form-sketch.png)
   - The page should use the introduced tags
   - The students should test that their forms can submit data

-ETA: 30 mins
+ETA: 40 mins

 ## Form Tags (Part 2)
 **If there's more time left in the class**